Neurologic disorders associated with behavioral symptoms

 Severe or prolonged periods of hypotension can result in global or focal cerebral lesions.
 Individuals usually remain in coma for 12 hours or more and on awakening experience deficits including partial or complete cortical blindness, bibrachial paresis, and quadriparesis.
 Cortical blindness is rarely permanent in nature and is a result of ischemia to either occipital pole, which is located in an arterial border zone.
 Bilateral infarction of the cerebral motor cortex in the border zone between the anterior and middle cerebral arteries appears to be responsible for the syndrome of bibrachial paresis, sparing the face and lower extremities following cardiac arrest.

 Movement disorders, such as myoclonic jerks and cerebellar ataxia, may also follow episodes of cardiac arrest.
 The "action myoclonus" syndrome can occur following global cerebral ischemia.
 The myoclonic jerks frequently are stimulus-activated by light, sound, or initiation of movement and can incapacitate individuals with their daily living activities.
-Therapy with various agents, such as serotoninergic agents, clonazepam, and valproic acid has been used with some success (103).
+Therapy with various agents, such as serotoninergic agents, clonazepam, and valproic acid has been used with some success (112).
+Both levomepromazine and intrathecal baclofen have been used to control posthypoxic movement disorders and hyperkinetic storms, with promising and prompt responses (127).
 Cerebellar ataxia, involving the trunk or extremities, is an infrequent postanoxic syndrome and may be secondary to the selective vulnerability of Purkinje cells to anoxia.
-Although rare, several movement disorders may arise as a consequence of hypoxic injury including dystonia, akinetic-rigid syndromes, tremors, and chorea, implicating various parts of the central nervous system, including the basal ganglia, thalamus, midbrain, and cerebellum (126).
+Although rare, several movement disorders may arise as a consequence of hypoxic injury including dystonia, akinetic-rigid syndromes, tremors, and chorea, implicating various parts of the central nervous system, including the basal ganglia, thalamus, midbrain, and cerebellum (137).
 Extrapyramidal tract dysfunction following anoxia from cardiac arrest can yield a clinical syndrome identical to parkinsonism.
 Parkinsonian features may represent only a small part of widespread cerebral injury, but in other instances, the clinical presentation of rigidity, akinesia, and tremor may represent the only neurologic disability.

 The most devastated group of survivors following cardiac arrest suffer widespread destruction of the cerebral cortex and progress to either a persistent vegetative state or death from neurologic complications.